Wharton has announced deadlines for the MBA Class of 2020 (and they’re looking more and more like HBS).

-The Wharton Class Profile has been updated to show the stats for the Class of 2018 which are largely the same as previously: Average GMAT is 730, 80% range is (gulp) 700 to 770.
+The Wharton Class Profile show the Class of 2018 stats which are largely the same as previously: Average GMAT is 730, 80% range is (gulp) 700 to 770.
 The worst news out of that is the fact that applications increased by 1.4% yet they REDUCED the class size by ten students, to 851.
 That could’ve been due only to factors of yield; it’s possible that it wasn’t an intentional class size reduction.
 Still, doesn’t bode well.
 Things were sooooo competitive last year and we do not expect it to be any different for the Class of 2019.

-The SnarkStrategies Guide for Wharton has been refreshed for the 2016 version of the Wharton essays (gah! confusing!).
-This guide walks through background info and exercises that are useful for creating a strong app strategy for Wharton.
+The SnarkStrategies Guide for Wharton will be refreshed for the 2017 version of the Wharton essays as soon as we get final confirmation on requirements.
+If you want to start now, the 2016 guide should prove to be plenty helpful, as it walks you through background info and exercises that are useful for creating a strong app.
 We cover letters of recommendation, a reapplicant strategy, and also some information on the Lauder essay.
 This is your best resource with insights on the Wharton MBA application!

-Wharton MBA recommendationsWharton does NOT have standardized recommender questions in 2016.
+Wharton MBA recommendationsWharton did NOT have standardized recommender questions in 2016 but who knows what they’ll do for 2017.

 For history: In 2014 Wharton went along with the party and had the same questions as Stanford and Harvard had.
 We’ve since seen more and more schools diverge from that.
 Having sort of standard questions is actually WORSE than having completely non-standard ones!
 What are your recommenders supposed to do with THAT!?